ififfy/flipflip/docs/quickstart.md

 ## Your first slideshow
 Great!
 Now your sources have loaded and the slideshow has started!

-All scene options (except the image filter) can also be changed while playing a slideshow by hovering over the sidebar on the left.
+Video/Audio controls and all scene options (except the image filter) can also be accessed by hovering over the sidebar on the left while the slideshow is playing.

 ![](doc_images/player_options.png)